 Final Thoughts

 What is our favourite mid-layer jacket?
-Please share this blog post with fellow backpackers looking for an excellent addition to their kit rooms.
+Please share this blog post with fellow hikers looking for an excellent addition to their kit

 Pingback: Arc'teryx Beta AR: The Best Waterproof Jacket - Backpacker's Mentality